-Ford's Gin, BS Raspberry Liqueur, Apricot, Duchess De Bourgogne, Angostura Bitter, Lime Leaf 12

-Tamarind is an exceptional source of naturally occuring acid.
-Made from the fruit's sticky pulp (which tastes somewhere between a date and a lemon), it forms its own caramel when gently cooked down.
+Ford's Gin, Cambusier Raspberry Liqueur, Apricot, Duchess De Bourgogne, Angostura Bitter, Lime Leaf 10.45 Tamarind is an exceptional source of naturally occuring acid.
+Made from the sticky pulp of the Tamarind trees fruit it tastes somewhere between a lemon and a date, and when it is prepared by gently cooking down, it forms it's own caramel.
 Caramel, believe it or not, despite being sweet, is acidic.
 Acid balancing the decadent, sweetness of the sugars is the reason it's a flavour we crave and find so damn delicious, and again goes to show how 'acid' doesnt have to mean 'sour'.